 Keri-Lynn Wilson 07.jpg

-Just released on Deutsche Grammophon: a live recording of the Ukrainian Freedom Orchestra performing Beethoven 9 in Ukrainian, conducted by Keri-Lynn Wilson.
+Live recording of the Ukrainian Freedom Orchestra performing Beethoven 5, conducted by Keri-Lynn Wilson.

 Ukrainian Freedom Orchestra